MR-Pvt/Change-Label-Image-In-Tkinter/README.md

 # Change-Label-Image-In-Tkinter
-I will show you the code of changing the Label Image in tkinter
+The code of changing the Label Image in tkinter is in Label_Image_Change